 The amount of your pension also depends in part on the amount of pension credit you have earned under the Plan.
-A maximum of 35 years of pension credit will be used in calculating your pension.
+For Participants with a pension effective date before January 1, 2022 only, a maximum of 35 years of pension credit will be used in calculating your pension.

-If your actual pension credit is more than 35 years, your pension amount will be calculated based on the 35 years that result in the highest benefit.
+For Participants with a pension effective date of before January 1, 2022 only, if your actual pension credit is more than 35 years, your pension amount will be calculated based on the 35 years that result in the highest benefit.
 If you did not earn one-tenth (.1) of a year of future service credit after January 1, 2000, the maximum years of credit that can be used to determine your benefit will be lower.